jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 The above means running the PHP-FPM daemon as your local user will quickly encounter permissions issues.
-In this case it is because `/var/lib/php/sessions` is owned by `www-data:www-data` which ost likely does not share your local user's IDs:
+In this case it is because `/var/lib/php/sessions` is owned by `www-data:www-data` which most likely does not share your local user's IDs:

 ```bash